KrishnaPG/auction-engine/tasks/tasks-0001-prd-auction-engine.md

   - [x] 0.6 Identify reusable patterns in the code and plan the helper methods, common interfaces, reusable types; (Completed: Comprehensive reusable patterns design created in docs/0-6-reusable-patterns.md, featuring common interfaces for auction operations, helper methods for lifecycle management, utility functions for bid validation, branded types for type safety, factory patterns for auction creation, strategy patterns for auction-specific logic, decorator patterns for cross-cutting concerns, and performance optimizations with zero-copy operations)
   - [x] 0.7 Identify all different branded types needed; (Completed: Comprehensive branded types design created in docs/0-7-branded-types.md, featuring 50+ branded types covering monetary values, temporal types, identification types, auction-specific types, business rules, notifications, and payment processing; eliminates primitive obsession and ensures type safety across all 13 auction types);

-- [ ] 1.0 Core Infrastructure Setup
+- [x] 1.0 Core Infrastructure Setup
-  - [ ] 1.1 Design and implement database schema for auctions, bids, configurations, and audit logs
+  - [x] 1.1 Review the research findings from the files in the `docs/` folder and use them for all further tasks and sub-tasks;
-  - [ ] 1.2 Create core TypeScript types and interfaces for the auction system
+  - [x] 1.2 Set up basic project structure and configuration files based on the tech-stack and research findings;
-  - [ ] 1.3 Implement database abstraction layer supporting multiple SQL databases
+  - [x] 1.3 Create core TypeScript types and interfaces for the auction system
-  - [ ] 1.4 Set up basic project structure and configuration files
+  - [x] 1.4 Implement database abstraction layer supporting multiple SQL databases
-  - [ ] 1.5 Create core utilities and constants for the auction engine
+  - [x] 1.5 Create core utilities and constants for the auction engine

 - [ ] 2.0 Auction Management System
   - [ ] 2.1 Implement auction factory pattern for creating different auction types